JuliaGPU/GPUArrays.jl/docs/src/index.md

 implementation for different purposes, while maximizing the ability to share code.

-**This package is not intended for end users!** Instead, you should use one of the packages that builds on GPUArrays.jl.
-There is currently only a single package that actively builds on these interfaces, namely [CuArrays.jl](https://github.com/JuliaGPU/CuArrays.jl).
+**This package is not intended for end users!** Instead, you should use one of the packages that builds on GPUArrays.jl such as [CUDA](https://github.com/JuliaGPU/CUDA.jl), [AMDGPU](https://github.com/JuliaGPU/AMDGPU.jl), [OneAPI](https://github.com/JuliaGPU/oneAPI.jl), or [Metal](https://github.com/JuliaGPU/Metal.jl).

-In this documentation, you will find more information on the interface that you are expected to implement, the functionality you gain by doing so, and the test suite that is available to verify your implementation.
+This documentation is meant for users who might wish to implement a version of GPUArrays for another GPU backend and will cover the features you will need to implement, the functionality you gain by doing so, and the test suite that is available to verify your implementation.
 GPUArrays.jl also provides a reference implementation of these interfaces on the CPU: The `JLArray` array type uses Julia's parallel programming